popgenmethods/SINGER/README.md

 ## Suggestions from developer

 1. As a Bayesian sampling method, SINGER works best when you sample some ARGs from posterior, **only using one single sample is NOT ideal**.
 To this point, we highly encourage specifying **-n, -thin** flags.
 You can find how we run SINGER on real datasets on:
-2. To decide whether to run SINGER or fast-SINGER, the best way is to run both on test data (for example, subsampled individuals on a small genomic region), and compare the inference results from them.
-If fast-SINGER agrees with SINGER well then it is good to go with fast-SINGER to save computational time.
-3. It is of importance to carefully choose the parameters, such as -Ne, -m, and -ratio.
+2. It is of importance to carefully choose the parameters, such as -Ne, -m, and -ratio.
 We recommend first choosing the mutation rate m, and then based on average pairwise diversity \($\pi=4\cdot N_e \cdot m\$), you can decide the Ne parameter.
 If you are not super sure about the recombination rate, you can use the default ratio of 1.
-4. Unfortunately for now we only support phased, high-quality genomes, and polymorphic sites with missingness will be excluded.
+3. Unfortunately for now we only support phased, high-quality genomes, and polymorphic sites with missingness will be excluded.
 We are working on incorporating missingness and unphased data in the near future.
 ARGweaver has better support in these regards.